Correcting FLORES Evaluation Dataset for Four African Languages: Error Analysis

 Addressing spelling errors and ensuring proper spacing between words are vital for readability and comprehension.
 For instance, the word "\textit{tswarelo}" was corrected to "\textit{tshwarelo}" to reflect the proper spelling.
 Similarly, "\textit{patlaladitše}" was adjusted to "\textit{phatlaladitše}", and "\textit{bontša}" to "\textit{bontšha}".
 Additionally, "\textit{mephutso}" should be spelt as "\textit{meputso}", and "\textit{delo}" should be corrected to "\textit{selo}".
 Spacing was required when using "\textit{begona}" so that it is "\textit{be gona}" and similar adjustments were made.
 These adjustments are crucial to maintain lexical consistency and to ensure that translations are accurate and easily understood.

 Some terms were left out, like "scientific" as "\textit{tša bo ramahlale}" when scientific tools were talked about, and this greatly affected the meaning of the sentence.
 Additionally, in another instance, a sentence describing the use of Caesarean section to give birth to Nadia was misleading.
 Incorrectly, it implied that Nadia was both the baby being born and the individual undergoing the operation.
 This was corrected to have the intended meaning.
-These errors highlight the importance of precise translations to maintain clarity and accurately convey the original message.

 \paragraph{Xitsonga (\texttt{tso})}

 Some of the problems identified in the Xitsonga translations included problems to do with vocabulary accuracy and the use of borrowed words.
 Among the errors that were identified is the translation of "Type 1 diabetes" to "\textit{vuvabyi bya chukela bya Type 1}".
 The correct phrase should therefore be "\textit{vuvabyi bya chukela bya muxaka wo sungula}", which captures the type of diabetes and avoid misunderstanding.
 Similar trends raise the importance of using proper terms that might fit local context as opposed to directly translating English words.